thephpleague/uri/docs/5.0/components/host.md

 #### Replacing labels

-To replace a label you must use the `Host::replace` method with two arguments:
+To replace a label you must use the `Host::replaceLabel` method with two arguments:

 - The label's key to replace if it exists **MUST BE** an integer.
 - The data to replace the key with.
 This data must be a string or `null`.